 From our offices in Denver, we represent workers and families across Colorado in cases involving:

-- Falls from heights
+- Falls from heights or scaffolding

 - Assaults or violence at the workplace